fbpx

 Mega-backdoor Roth Case Studies

-Eric is an executive for Dell.
-Dell’s 401(k) matches 100% of contributions, up to 6%, up to a maximum of $7,500.
-Eric earns $250,000 per year and wishes to save more for retirement with the mega-backdoor Roth strategy.
+Kelly is a senior director at Dell.
+Dell’s 401(k) matches 100% of contributions, up to 6% of eligible pay, with a maximum match of $7,500.
+Kelly earns $300,000 annually and wants to save more for retirement using the Mega Backdoor Roth strategy.

 FREE FINANCIAL PLANNING CONSULTATION